darcikhey27/SudokuSolver-WebApp/README.md

 Algorithm will solve a sudoku puzzle using Java in the backend with Spring boot framework

-a JSON object will be sent to the backend using AJAX (ex) a 0 represents an emtpy cell in the Sudoky board .
+a JSON object will be sent to the backend using AJAX .
+0 represents an emtpy cell in the Sudoky board .

+### input
 ```JavaScript
 var testBoard = {
         0: [3, 0, 6, 5, 0, 8, 4, 0, 0],